Claude Code Does Not Understand Your Project — Fix It

 and confirm you understand the workspace layout.
 Then we'll begin.

-Letting it build a mental model up front is much faster than letting it trial-and-error after you’ve already assigned work.
+Letting it build a mental model up front is faster than letting it trial-and-error after you’ve already assigned work.
+For monorepos, this also forces the nested CLAUDE.md files in each subdirectory to load — remember, those only load when Claude reads a file in that subtree.

-Step 5: Use absolute paths in your prompts
+Step 5: Use concrete paths in your prompts

 Not “fix the login bug” — “fix apps/web/src/pages/login.tsx line 42, the error handling inside handleSubmit.”
 Concrete paths skip the guess-and-grep phase entirely.

-Step 6: For long sessions, /compact or restart
+Step 6: For long sessions, /compact or /clear

 Prevention

-• Treat CLAUDE.md as living documentation — update it when you add modules or change conventions
+• Treat CLAUDE.md as living documentation — update it when you add modules or change conventions, and especially when you correct Claude on something twice.

-• Put a CLAUDE.md in each workspace too; Claude Code reads the nearest one to its working directory
+• Put a CLAUDE.md in each workspace too; Claude Code loads the nearest one when it reads files in that subtree.

-• Proactively /compact long sessions instead of waiting for the context to be force-truncated
+• Proactively /compact long sessions instead of waiting for the auto-compact at the edge of the window.

 Tags: #Claude #Debug #Troubleshooting